Kayla Swarts: Under–21

 Swarts made her debut for the 2023 Junior Africa Cup in Ismailia and 2023 Hockey Junior World Cup in Santiago.

 National team

 Swarts made her debut for the FIH Nations Cup in Valencia.

+In 2024 she will become an Olympian, representing South Africa at the XXXIII Olympic Games in Paris.

 Rugby union

 National sevens team

 Between 2024, she represented the Springbok Women’s Sevens A team team in the Dubai 7s International tournaments.
 The 2025 World Rugby Sevens Challenger Series represented the Springbok Women’s Sevens team.

 Personal life

 She was living with her mother and father, Odessa Swarts (née Krause) and Steven Swarts, in Bloemfontein.
 Her brother, Wayde van Niekerk also is a South African track and field sprinter who competes in the 200 and 400 metres.
 She is the cousin of South African World Cup-winning rugby union and rugby sevens player Cheslin Kolbe.